SABS-R3/software-engineering-day2/_episodes/04-functional-python.md

 ## Closures

 Closures are a relatively common pattern in functional programming, that allows us to build functions with some degree of configurable behaviour.
-This structure if used to build these configuration functions can also be called a **funciton factory**.
+This structure if used to build these configuration functions can also be called a **function factory**.

 ~~~
 def make_adder(n):